-As discussed previously, we have seen a tremendous growth of the ethanol industry and it will continue to expand.
+As discussed previously, we have seen the production of ethanol is quite large and likely to continue to increase.
 As always, emergency responders should be ready for emergencies associated with flammable liquids.
 Ethanol-blended fuels are similar to other flammable liquids and their hazards.
 The predominate danger from ethanol emergencies is not from incidents involving cars and trucks running on ethanol-blended fuel, but instead from cargo tank trucks and rail tank cars carrying large amounts of ethanol, manufacturing facilities, and storage facilities.
 Responders need to be prepared for large-scale emergencies and prepared with the most effective techniques and extinguishing media.
 This module will focus on foam basics and then foam applied specifically to ethanol-related emergencies.